daaxel/SpacebrewClient/README.md

 # Spacebrew Client 0.2.1
 This is a Java client API library for [Spacebrew](http://docs.spacebrew.cc/).
 Spacebrew allows flexible routing of simple messages between WebSocket based clients.
-Created by Axel Baumgartner for the [HCI & Usability Unit at the ICT&S Center, University of Salzburg, Austria](http://www.icts.sbg.ac.at).
+Created by Axel Baumgartner for the [Center for Human-Computer Interaction, University of Salzburg, Austria](http://www.icts.sbg.ac.at).

 Modified from [spacebrew-processing-library](https://github.com/Spacebrew/spacebrewP5) by [Brett Renfer and Julio Terra](http://rockwellgroup.com/lab).